Strings of diquark-quark (QQ)Q baryon before phase transition: Lattice measurements

 \subsection{Lattice parameters and Monte-Carlo updates}

-Measurements are taken on a set of $SU(3)$ pure gauge configurations.
-The configurations are generated using the standard Wilson gauge action on two lattices of a spatial volume of $36^{3}$ and temporal extents of $N_{t} = 8$ and $N_{t} = 10$ for a coupling value $\beta = 6.00$.
-These temporal extents correspond to temperatures $T/T_{c} = 0.9$ and $T/T_{c} = 0.8$, respectively.The lattice observable used to reproduce the value of the lattice spacing of $a = 0.1$ fm is the string tension $\sigma = 440$ MeV~\cite{Bali, Sommer:1993ce,Luscher:1984xn}.
+The potential and action density are measured on a set of $SU(3)$ pure gauge configurations.
+For a coupling value of $\beta = 6.0$, the configurations are generated using the standard Wilson gauge action \cite{PhysRevD.10.2445} on two lattices with a spatial volume of $36^{3}$.
+The string tension of value, $\sqrt\sigma_{0} = 440$ MeV~\cite{Bali:1994de, Sommer:1993ce,Luscher:1984xn} is applied to reproduce the value of the lattice spacing of $a = 0.1$ fm.

-The Monte Carlo updates are implemented with a pseudo-heatbath algorithm \cite{Marinari:1982} using Fabricius-Haan and Kennedy-Pendelton (FHKP) \cite{Fabricius:1984wp, Kennedy:1985nu} updating.
-The operator $S(r)$ is taken as a one-loop Wilson's operator.
-The first set consists of 500 configurations.
-Each update step consists of one heat bath and five over-relaxations.
-The measurements are taken on 500 configurations separated with 2000 updating sweeps.
-For each configuration considered a sweep consisting of a heat bath and four overrelaxation steps is applied on the entire lattice four times $n= 4$.

-The gauge configurations were generated using the standard Wilson gauge action.
-The two lattices employed in this investigation are of a typical spatial size of $3.6^{3}\rm{fm}^{3}$.
-Performing the simulations on large enough lattice sizes would be beneficial to gain high statistics in a gauge-independent manner and also minimizing the mirror effects and correlations across the boundaries as a by-product~\cite{Bali:1994de,Bissey:2005sk}.
+The action is chosen such that the Monte-Carlo simulations with the typical Wilson gauge action guarantee locality~\cite{Luscher:2001up} which reduces cross correlation among adjacent locations.

+The two lattices temporal extents are $N_{t} = 8$ and $N_{t} = 10$.
+These temporal lengths correspond to temperatures $T/T_{c} = 0.9$ and $T/T_{c} = 0.8$, respectively.
+The latter temperature lies near the end of the plateau of QCD phase diagram such that of the quark-gluon condensate~\cite{QCDPhase} or the string tension~\cite{PhysRevD.85.077501}.

-The $SU(3)$ gluonic gauge configurations has been generated employing a pseudo-heatbath algorithm ~\cite{Fabricius:1984wp, Kennedy:1985nu} updating the corresponding three $SU(2)$ subgroup elements \cite{Marinari:1982}.
-Each update step consists of one heat bath and 5 micro-canonical reflections.
-We chose to perform our analysis with lattices as fine as $a = 0.1$ fm by adopting a coupling of value $\beta = 6.00$, with temporal extents of $ \rm{N}_{t} = 8 $, and $ \rm{N}_{t}= 10 $ slices, which correspond to temperatures $ T/T_{c} \simeq\, 0.9$, and $T/T_c \simeq 0.8 $, respectively.
+The $SU(3)$ gluonic gauge configurations have been generated employing a pseudo-heat bath algorithm ~\cite{Fabricius:1984wp, Kennedy:1985nu} updating of the corresponding three $SU(2)$ subgroup elements \cite{Marinari:1982}.
+Each update step consists of one heat bath and five microcanonical reflections.

-We perform a set of measurements $n_{\mathrm{sub}}=20$ separated by 70 sweeps of updates.
-Each set of measurements is taken following 2000 updating sweeps.
-These sub-measurements are binned together in evaluating Eq.~\eqref{eq:baryonic_Correlator}.
-The total measurements taken on 500 bins.
-In this investigation, we have taken 10,000 measurement at each temperature.
-The measurements are taken on hierarchically generated configurations.

-These gauge configurations have been spatially smeared according to a stout-link smearing \cite{Moran:2008ra, Bonnet:2001rc, Bakry:2010zt}.
-The values of the smearing parameters used are $0.25$ and $\rho = 0.06$ as we describe below in detail.
+The autocorrelation time is reduced as a result of mixing the heat-bath and overrelaxation/microcanonical steps~\cite{QCD-TARO:1992iba}.
+That is, the use of microcanonical reflections would help to produce less correlated configurations through Monte-Carlo time.